• myAccount

 SorbIts® are the environmentally-preferred alternative to disposable oil absorbents.
 These launderable, reusable oil absorbents are trusted by the world’s top manufacturers to handle large industrial spills and everyday leaks, drips, and spills.

-Waste disposal is highly regulated by the Environmental Protection Agency (EPA), state agencies, and other stakeholders such at the Department of Transportation or even your local municipality.
+Waste disposal is highly regulated by the Environmental Protection Agency (EPA), state agencies, and other stakeholders such at the Department of Transportation and local municipalities.
 For example, the EPA and state agencies require many types of record keeping, labeling, and the use of proper containers.
 Municipalities may impose additional storage requirements.

 In our research on the proper disposal and waste management methods for used absorbents and rags, the requirements were not always clearly defined.
 Some terms are subject to interpretation.
 So in your quest to determine how to manage your soiled absorbents and rags, keep in mind there may not be a finite answer and, as always, regulations are subject to change.